UGRA-Lab/EnterococcusSppPCR/README.md

 - Biopython
 - BLASTN (2.10.0+)

+# Before using the script

+It is necessary to execute the command makeblastdb on the ddlE_primers.fasta file:

+'makeblastdb -in ddlE_primers.fasta -dbtype nucl'

 # Description
 This script searches specific primers for the following Enterococcus species:
 - E. faecalis